 Tied for 8) 118 deaths: I-5 in San Diego County, California

 A pregnant woman was killed in January after another car clipped her vehicle while switching lanes.
 The offending driver will stand trial for speeding and driving recklessly.

 10) 102 deaths: US-1 in Miami-Dade County, Florida

 A woman was sentenced to three years in jail in 2007 after making a U-turn that led to the death of a motorcyclist.
 She was also sentenced for possession of cocaine, marijuana and drug paraphernalia.

 The state stimulus spending wish list includes over $100 million for US-1, the only non-Interstate road on the list.

 This entry was posted on Thursday, February 12th, 2009 at 8:15 am and is filed under Drivers, Risk, Roads, Traffic Engineering.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.